Malaysia Volunteers Corps Department: History

 The People's Volunteer Corps is closely related to the Home Guard that was established when the Malayan Emergency was declared in 1948, and was dissolved when the Emergency ended on 31 July 1960.
-Its original purpose was to oppose communist fighters, and now now acts against illegal immigrants.
+Its original purpose was to oppose communist fighters, and now acts against illegal immigrants.
 There are 2.8 million people in the corps, most of whom are untrained volunteers.
-In 2008 Rela was given charge of immigration detention centres.
+In 2008, RELA was given charge of immigration detention centres.